-Here's a ham glaze recipe that is going to knock your family's socks off.
+Here’s a ham glaze recipe that is going to knock your family’s socks off.
+Dripping with flavor and adds an addicting punch to your holiday ham.

 It’s my favorite and I can’t get enough of the ham that has this glaze over it.
 You will be amazed after one bite.